widged/gb-elm-language/en/type/03-list.md

 #### head and tail

+`head` gives you a Maybe with the value of the first element. `tail` gives you the rest of the List. (source: [Data Structures in Elm @NoRedInk](http://tech.noredink.com/post/140646140878/data-structures-in-elm))

 The head and tail of a list are returned as a Maybe.
 Instead of checking every value to see if it's null, you deal with missing values explicitly.